guillermohernandez/frontend-intermediate-textbook/app-guides/11GistBlog.md

 ## Spec 6
 Make it look nice!
 This is going to be YOUR blog!
 Take a look at some CSS frameworks, such as:

-[Materialize](http://materializecss.com/) - Framework based on Google's Material Design Guidelines [Material Design Lite](http://www.getmdl.io/) - Google's Official CSS Material Framework [Bootstrap](http://getbootstrap.com/) - Probably the most popular CSS framework on the web.
-Made by Twitter [Foundation](http://foundation.zurb.com/sites/docs/) - Industry standard of CSS Frameworks.
+[Materialize](http://materializecss.com/) - Framework based on Google's Material Design Guidelines

+[Material Design Lite](http://www.getmdl.io/) - Google's Official CSS Material Framework

+[Bootstrap](http://getbootstrap.com/) - Probably the most popular CSS framework on the web.
+Made by Twitter

+[Foundation](http://foundation.zurb.com/sites/docs/) - Industry standard of CSS Frameworks

 [Skeleton](http://getskeleton.com/) - Beautifully simple CSS Framework

 ## Spec 7